Shahzil27/Banking-Simulator/REPORT.md

 [Table 2: Shows all the test suits with all the test cases](#_toc43885157)

 1. # <a name="_toc43885122"></a>**Introduction**
-- Give a brief description of the design and a summary of the relevant background information related to the topic.
-Give a rationale about what is needed and why.
-- Give the reader an overview of what is in the next sections.
-- Do not put any detailed results of your work here.

 1. # <a name="_toc43885123"></a>**Design Problem**